MaglioloLeonardo/TinyRDBMS/README.md

 The project can be executed with che command 'java -jar Progetto.jar', the jar file is situated in the folder 'Compiled Executable'.
 The folder containing 'Progetto.jar' must contain a folder called 'DBFolder'.

+In addiction to the source code, it is also availble in .pdf the bachelor thesis written (unfortunately only in italian) about this project, explaining more in detail it's structure and the possible future improvements.